abdulgig/0-boot-templates/templates/zeroboot_reservation/README.md

 ### Schema:

 - zerobootPool: zeroboot pool where it can look for available hosts
-- ipxeUrl: URL to ipxe boot script
+- lkrnUrl: URL to LKRN boot script

 ### Actions: